alfallouji/AWS-SAMPLES/flowlog_analyzer/README.md

 # VPC Flowlog analyzer

+## Warning
+This code is just provided as a sample / example and hasn't been tested.
+Please keep that in mind if you decide to use it.

 ## Description

 Sample code to show how to query cloudwatch log and Athena to retrieve the ports used for a specific ENI in AWS.